Blooym/relayhound/README.md

 relayhound --hosts wss://<HOST_1> --hosts ws://<HOST_2> --target TARGET_DATA_STRING
 ```

 The ❌ symbols will turn to ✅ once an event containing the target is received.
+The connection to a host will be automatically closed on a successful match.